 What will be different about the new store?

 There will be a repair station to fix peoples’ bags, and rolls of Bananatex® sold by the meter.
-Small, significant collaborations will be placed in the forefront on what we are calling “The Platform”.
+Meaningful, significant collaborations will be placed in the forefront on what we are calling “The Platform”.

 The first collaboration is the ENSŌ Lounge Chair created with the historic Swiss furniture company Lehni.
 ENSŌ is a seat for circularity.
 Recycled aluminum and regenerative, naturally grown plant fibers form the base and seat, while all other materials as used in screws and feet can continue their life in existing cycles as well.
-Designed by Frédéric Dedelley, the ENSŌ Lounge Chair combines innovative metal crafting and progressive material development in the field of textiles, to complete the cycle and bring Swiss Design to future generations.
+Designed by Christian Kägi and Frédéric Dedelley, the ENSŌ Lounge Chair combines innovative metal crafting and progressive material development in the field of textiles, to complete the cycle and bring Swiss Design to future generations.

 It’s important to create an atmosphere that encourages conversation.
 We want to talk to people and explain what we are doing and why.
 That is why we want the store to be the starting point to a much bigger conversation, a conversation about the planet and what we are doing to respect it.